4 min read | By Postpublisher P | 31 August 2022 | Technology

 After learning about the waterfall model, let’s go through the Agile process.
 There are projects that have a higher level of uncertainty requiring a flexible and adaptive approach to arrive at a solution.
 Also in a few cases, the business owner may want to be involved with the project in giving timely suggestions or feedback.
 Agile software methodology works best in such situations.

 Agile takes a collaborative approach towards software development where requirements and solutions work side by side in an iterative manner.
-In Agile development, self-organising and cross-functional teams discover and build a solution through an iterative process unlike
+In Agile development, self-organising and cross-functional teams discover and build a solution through an iterative process unlike Waterfall methodology where everything is planned at the beginning.

 A typical Agile process might look like: